 Before buying, ask yourself which style of cooking you are going to need a knife for.
 If your need is for a specialized dish, look for a whole set of them.
 Or you can buy extra knives as you go along.
 For slicing meat, go with a strong knife, say Santoku.

 Reviews: Now that you have a general idea of what you should be looking for in a knife for cutting meat, head over to the store and buy it.
 Or check online for the best buy.
-Before that, you might like to check out our range of the 10 best knives for cutting meat and perhaps choose from among them:
+Before that, you might like to check out our range of the 10 best kitchen knife for cutting meat and perhaps choose from among them:

 1. Victorinox Swiss Army Cutlery Fibrox Pro Slicing Knife: